 An adventure at sea

 The Oostelijke Eilanden neighbourhood carries historical significance as the departure point for Dutch sailing ships that travelled to far corners of the world.
 The National Maritime Museum relays this fascinating history for children of all ages.
 Kids will get excited as soon as they lay eyes on the replica of the famous Dutch East India Company ship moored outside.
-There are interactive family games that recreate the experience of life on board a 17th-century ship, maps and audio exhibits that tell the stories of Golden Age scientists and seafarers.
-The virtual reality experience that enables you to travel back in time is another popular attraction.
-Surrounding the museum, you can also wander along the Marineterrein, a historic dockyard where ships were built more than 350 years ago.
+There are interactive family games that recreate the experience of life on board a 17th-century ship, maps and audio exhibits that tell the stories of 17th-century seafarers and how their travels impacted the world at large.

 Music to their ears

 This neighbourhood is renowned for its high-profile concert venues, Muziekgebouw aan 't IJ and Bimhuis, however there’s always a section in their programmes dedicated to children’s performances.
 Kids can unleash their inner Rockstar or concert pianist during the SoundLAB workshops, which make instruments available to budding musicians.
 The hands-on workshops encourage kids to experiment with sound and even create their own piece of music.

 The entirety of the Oostelijke Eilanden neighbourhood is really one big playground.
 Kids can let loose in the car-free Funenpark on the edge of Czaar Peterbuurt or take a dip on summer days at Bogortuin Park beach on Java Island.
 There’s also another superb designated swimming area at the Marineterrein with stunning views over the Maritime Museum and the docked VOC ship replica.
 Its also traditionally the starting point for Amsterdam City Swim - a charity sports event which takes place each August.